 This first course in the IT career field is designed to provide students with a working knowledge of computer concepts and essential skills necessary for work and communication in today's society.
-Students will learn safety, security, and ethical issues in computing and social networking.
-Students will also learn computer hardware, software, operating systems, programming, database, and cybersecurity.
+Topics covered include IT basics, computer hardware, computer software, internet technologies, networking, database, programming, information systems, project management, and cybersecurity.
+Students will also learn about careers in IT.